TezadaConnect/cgnovellette/content/posts/it-is-not-another-day.md

 Taking a deep breath with precise intention, she muttered, “Here we go again!”

-The morning buzzed around her as Clair approached a room.
+The morning buzzed around her as Clair approached the room.
 Another day of dry-mouthed lessons, she thought.
 But as she stood in the doorway, staring at the eager faces of her students, her hunger grew stronger.
-Seeing a small note of appreciation on the table beside some food, she smile.
-"Perhaps it isn’t another day" she said.
+Seeing a small note of appreciation on the table beside some food, she smiled.
+"Perhaps it isn’t another day," she said.

 ### Authors Note